 Note: This article will be updated throughout the college lacrosse season leading up to the PLL College Draft scheduled for April 6.

 This will change from its initial publication in February to the days leading up to the 2021 PLL College Draft on April 6.
 Players’ stock goes up and down throughout the year.
-That said, every week I’ll be adjusting the big board, and posting new rankings.

 The board will feature seniors and graduate students only.
 COVID makes eligibility and who is staying in school vs graduating and leaving for the pros a total mess, so if a player is listed as a senior or grad student, they’re eligible to show up on my big board.
 Ivy League players are a total guessing game, but we’re also just proceeding as if seniors and grad students are playing their last year this year.
 If we get news otherwise, we’ll take them off the board.